 In other words, use your conscious mind (through choice) to program your subconscious mind into providing the mechanisms whereby your idealization will be realized.

 Keep reinforcing your decision.
-Read empowering books (like mine).
+Read empowering books.
 Attend seminars.
 Teach yourself the technology of success.
 And then apply it.
 Consciously.
 With intent.
 On purpose.
 Stay focused on your ideal.